 Not really.
 Yams are more starchy and dry compared to it’s fresher counterpart.
 The latter in it’s natural form is sweeter and more moist.
 It does help to use canned yams in sauce to get closer to the right flavor.
 If that is all you have then yes go for it but the overall flavor will be a bit different.

-These can easily be made after the holidays if you have leftover air fryer mashed potatoes that you have made.
+These can easily be made after the holidays if you have leftover mashed potatoes that you have made.
 I hate throwing food away so just let them cool, store in a freezer bag in the fridge and scoop out the middle for these the next day or so.

 The addition of this creamy vegetable dish gives the insides a tenderness that you won’t really find with any other baked good.
 Similar but much sweeter than traditional mashed potato muffins these would generally be enjoyed at the beginning of the day or for brunch.